 |Canada's Outstanding Young Farmers Program (OYF) is a unique program designed to recognize farmers and farm couples who exemplify excellence in their profession.
 The program is open to farmers or couples who derive at least two-thirds of their income from farming operations.

-Congratulations to our 2015 Regional and National Winners!
+Congratulations to our 2016